Make Your Hair Extensions The Best They Can Be

 - Apply conditioner with fingers from root to tip.
 Gently work in conditioner and never harshly rub hair together as it may become matted or tangled.

-- Use wide tooth comb to detangle any matted or tangled hair from root to tip
+- Use a wide-tooth comb to detangle any matted or tangled hair from root to tip.

 - Rinse with cold water.

 - Pat dry with a towel and then allow hair to air dry.